Smoke Shop Credit Card Processing: Everything You Need to Know

 Chargeback Risk

 A chargeback occurs when a customer disputes a transaction and files a claim with their credit card issuer.
 There may be a higher risk of chargebacks in smoke shops.
-For example, say a customer purchased a vaping device, but found it was defective.
+For example, say a customer purchased a vaping device but found it was defective.
 Unhappy with the purchase, the customer contacts their credit card company to file a chargeback.

 Chargebacks are costly for processors.
 Therefore, smoke shops with a high potential for chargebacks may be subject to higher credit card processing rates.
-Smoke shops can counteract this by having clear refund polices in place.
+Smoke shops can counteract this by having clear refund policies in place.

 Reputational Risk